ahrvoje/electrostatic-center/README.md

 _Return value:_
 *1* - if calculation is successfully executed
-*< 0* - if some calculation problem occured, it can vary between -6 and -1 depending on where the problem occurred
+*< 0* - if calculation failed, it can vary between -6 and -1 depending on where the problem occurred

 #### electrostaticCenter3D
 Computes coordinates of electrostatic center based on 3D Cartesian coordinates of triangle vertices.